-Controlled aerobic exercise rehabilitation may help relieve symptoms that patients with post-concussion syndrome experience with exercise and after prolonged cognitive working memory tasks by restoring normal cerebral blood flow regulation, finds an important new study.
+Controlled aerobic exercise rehabilitation may help relieve symptoms that patients with post-concussion syndrome experience with exercise and after prolonged cognitive working memory tasks by restoring normal cerebral blood flow regulation, finds a 2013 study.

 The conventional wisdom has been that PCS should be treated with rest, reassurance and anti-depressants, and that physical activity should be avoided, but emerging research suggests that controlled exercise rehabilitation may be a core component of treatment of children, adolescents, and young adults who are slow to recover from concussion.

 In a landmark 2010 study, researchers at the State University of New York-Buffalo (SUNY-Buffalo) showed that exercise assessment and aerobic exercise training may reduce symptoms PCS patients experience during prolonged cognitive working memory tasks, such as fatigue and difficulty concentrating.

 The reason they believed a controlled, graded, symptom-free exercise protocol worked was because it restored the regulatory system responsible for maintaining cerebral blood flow, which may be dysfunctional in people with concussion.